 However, the sector faced considerable challenges during the COVID-19 pandemic, with reduced passenger traffic and travel restrictions affecting airlines and airports.
 As the situation improves, the industry is now focusing on sustainability, digital transformation, and enhancing the customer experience.

 Linzi Barber is a distinguished leader in the aviation industry, known for her strategic vision and unyielding commitment to excellence.
 She began her career with Jersey European Airways, handling various responsibilities related to airline operations, schedule planning, sales and marketing.
 She was instrumental in expanding the airline’s reach to new markets and increasing revenue through strategic partnerships and collaborations.

 It grew to become Flybe, the largest independent regional airline in Europe.
-Linzi’s expertise in sales strategy and her ability to build and maintain strong relationships with partners and clients has been key to her success.
-She was a driving force in the airline’s commitment to providing exceptional customer service, ensuring that the airline remained a preferred choice for travelers.
+Linzi’s expertise in sales strategy and her ability to build and maintain strong relationships with trade partners and clients has been key to her success.
+She was a driving force in the airline’s commitment to providing exceptional customer service, ensuring that the airline remained a preferred choice for the UK travel trade.
 She soon gained a reputation for her ability to streamline processes, enhance operational efficiency, and build strong teams.

-In her current role as Regional Managing Partner for Northern Europe, Linzi has been instrumental in driving growth, overseeing a team of aviation professionals, and fostering strategic partnerships with key stakeholders.
+In her current role, Linzi has been instrumental in driving growth, overseeing a team of aviation professionals, and fostering strategic partnerships with key stakeholders.
 She is credited with the implementation of innovative techniques that have led to a significant increase in revenue and client satisfaction.
-She is passionate about mentorship and actively supports initiatives aimed at fostering the development of young professionals in the aviation industry.
+She serves on the board of the Association of Women Travel Executives and is passionate about mentorship, actively supporting initiatives aimed at fostering the development of young professionals in the aviation industry.